Letdown2491/bloom/README.md

    pnpm build
    pnpm start
    # The proxy will start listening at http://localhost:8787 by default.
-   # Change this to the domain you will be using to server proxy links.
+   # Change this to the domain you will be using to serve proxy links.
    # We recommend using a subdomain such as https://private.mydomain.com
    ```